Log Viewer

 Viewing logs

 Navigate to Logs in the sidebar.
-The viewer shows:
+Each row shows:

-- Level: trace, debug, info, warning, error, fatal
+- Level: trace, debug, info, warning, error, or fatal

 - Message: the log body